 The overgrown gardens and unsightly structures would be removed and L’Enfant’s tree-lined grand avenue would be realized at last, dotted with fountains and reflecting pools.
 The buildings around the Mall would house government departments and cultural institutions in buildings that would mimic the Neoclassical White House and Capitol building.

 Finally, a north-south stretch of parkland was added, anchored by the White House to the north, and a park to the south.
 The plan suggested that the park was a good spot for a future memorial; decades later, a memorial to Thomas Jefferson was placed there.

-Now, none of this was uncontroversial.
-The plan, as a whole, was actually never approved by Congress.
+None of this was uncontroversial.
+The plan as a whole was never approved by Congress.
 Instead, the changes were made piecemeal, and some of the Commission’s proposals—like a terraced garden around the Washington Monument—were scrapped altogether.

 The McMillan Plan, however, gave us the basic blueprint for the National Mall as we know it today, and the Mall we wound up with is consistent with what L’Enfant envisioned.
 It is not only the seat of government but also a living and growing monument to the most important events and achievements in our nation’s history.

 Learn more about Washington, DC’s history

 Pierre Charles L’Enfant died on June 14, 1825.